"Something Is Different About Growing Up Today"

 It’s Not Screens.
 It’s Disconnection.

+Parents often blame the phone.
+But the phone is a symptom, not the cause.
 Since 2009, the average teen's face-to-face social time has dropped dramatically — replaced by passive scrolling, group chats, and increasingly, AI-powered companions designed to simulate friendship rather than build it.
-The result isn't a generation that doesn't care.
-It's a generation that hasn't had enough practice.
 Connection is a skill.
 And like any skill, it can be learned, strengthened, and built — at any age.

 → Read our full guide: “AI Friends & Your Child"